HB 1774-FN - AS AMENDED BY THE HOUSE

 VI.
 “Qualified scholarship granting organization” means a nonprofit organization that meets the requirements of 26 U.S.C. section 25F.

 2 Department of Revenue Administration; Income Tax Credit Contribution Program.
-The department of revenue administration, to the extent possible, shall participate in the federal income tax credit for contributions of individuals to qualified scholarship granting organizations, beginning in taxable years ending after December 31, 2026.
+The department of revenue administration shall participate in the federal income tax credit for contributions of individuals to qualified scholarship granting organizations, beginning in taxable years ending after December 31, 2026.
 The department shall automatically renew its participation each subsequent taxable year.
-The department shall adopt rules, pursuant to RSA 541-A, relative to its participation in the federal income tax credit for contributions of individuals to qualified scholarship granting organizations.

 3 Department of Education; Qualifying Scholarship Granting Organizations List.
-The department of education shall create a qualifying scholarship granting organizations list and establish rules, pursuant to RSA 541-A, to allow organizations to be added to the qualifying scholarship granting organizations list.
-The department shall work with the department of revenue administration to ensure the organizations are added to the list pursuant to the department of education's rulemaking procedures.
+The department of education shall create a qualified scholarship granting organizations list and shall work with the department of revenue administration to ensure the organizations are added to the list pursuant to the department of education's internal procedures.

 4 Department of Education; Publication List.
 The department of education shall:

-I. Submit a list of qualifying scholarship granting organizations to the Secretary of the Treasury of the United States;
+I. Annually submit a list of qualified scholarship granting organizations to the Secretary of the Treasury of the United States;

 II.
 Publish a list of qualified scholarship granting organizations on its website; and

 III.
-Certify to the general court that it has submitted the list required under paragraph I to the Secretary of the Treasury of the United States.
+Certify its authority to submit the list required under paragraph I to the Secretary of the Treasury of the United States.

 5 State Workforce Innovation Board; Workforce Training Program Approval.
-The governor shall approve workforce training programs, in consultation with the state workforce innovation board, for federal Workforce Pell Grants, if such grants satisfy the requirements of 20 U.S.C. section 1070a.
-The state workforce innovation board may adopt rules, pursuant to RSA 541-A, for the purpose of approving workforce training programs.
+The governor shall, in coordination with the state workforce innovation board, approve all workforce training programs for federal Workforce Pell Grants, if such programs satisfy the requirements of 20 U.S.C. section 1070a and related federal rules.

 26-2849